openvinotoolkit/docker_ci/dockerfiles/ubuntu18/build_custom/README.md

 ### Build stages
 The docker image is built using a multi-step build:
 1. **setup_openvino**
     Clone OpenVINO™ git repository with submodules and install build dependencies.
+    Open Model Zoo will be included as a submodule of OpenVINO.
 2. **build_openvino**
     Build OpenVINO™ (CPU, iGPU, VPU support) with the parameters specified in openvino_cmake.txt.
-    It does not include OpenCV and Open Model Zoo.
+    It does not include OpenCV.
 3. **copy_openvino**
     Copy OpenVINO™ build to clear Ubuntu:18.04 image.
 4. **openvino**
     Install OpenVINO™ dependencies.
 Now you can use it.
 5. **opencv**
     Build and setup OpenCV with the parameters specified in opencv_cmake.txt.
     OpenCV can be optionally built with extra modules (see the `BUILD_OPENCV_CONTRIB` argument description above).
-6. **open_model_zoo**
-    Clone and set up Open Model Zoo repository.

 Use the docker `--target` option to specify a final stage.
 ```